Rationale for the Iraq War: Other allegations

-Purported Iraqi intelligence plots
+Purported Iraqi plots

 David Harrison claimed in the Telegraph to have found secret documents that purported to show Russian President Vladimir Putin offering the use of assassins to Saddam's Iraqi regime to kill Western targets on November 27, 2000.

-Alleged terrorist links

-Jayna Davis had hypothesised on the purported links between the Oklahoma City bombing, Iraq, and al-Qaeda.

-Abdul Rahman Yasin, a suspect detained shortly after the 1993 US World Trade Center Bombing attacks, fled upon release into Iraq.
-Shortly after release, the FBI had discovered evidence linking him to the development of the bomb.
-After the invasion, Iraqi government official documents translated from Arabic to English described that Saddam's regime provided monthly payments to Yasin while he was residing in the United States.
-Yasin is on the FBI's most wanted terrorists list, and is still at large.

-John Lumpkin, Associated Press Writer, consolidates statements made by Vice President Cheney concerning the 1993 WTC bombing and Iraq.
-Cheney indicated Saddam's Iraqi government claimed to have FBI fugitive Yasin, alleged participant in the mixing of the chemicals making the bomb used in the 1993 WTC attack, in an Iraqi prison.
-During negotiations in the weeks prior to the invasion of Iraq, Saddam refused to extradite him.

 Fox News claimed that evidence found in Iraq after the invasion was used to stop the attempted assassination of the Pakistani ambassador in New York with a shoulder-fired rocket.
 US government officials claimed that after the invasion, Yemen and Jordan stopped Iraqi terrorist attacks against Western targets in those nations.
 US intelligence also warned 10 other countries that small groups of Iraqi intelligence agents might be readying similar attacks.
 After the Beslan school hostage crisis, public school layouts and crisis plans were retrieved on a disk recovered during an Iraqi raid; this caused concerns in the United States.
 The information on the disks was "all publicly available on the Internet" and US officials "said it was unclear who downloaded the information and stressed there is no evidence of any specific threats involving the schools".